Taking Voiceover Risks that Pay Off

 Moving close to L.A. is providing me with amazing opportunities that will continue be revealed with time.
-This Saturday, January 23rd, I’m attending the 200th episode taping of VO Buzz Weekly.
-This event will have Voiceover “All-Stars” attending – actors and industry professionals.
+Several years ago, I attended the 200th episode taping of VO Buzz Weekly.
+This event had Voiceover “All-Stars” attending – actors and industry professionals.

-I’m kinda freaking out… Not only because I have not yet driven down the I-5 into the city by myself (AND need to squeeze into Spanx), but because I’ll be faced with a theatre full of people who do what I do daily and yet, have absolutely no idea who I am.
+I was kinda freaking out… Not only because I had not yet driven down the I-5 into the city by myself (AND needed to squeeze into Spanx), but because I’d be faced with a theatre full of people who do what I do daily and yet, had absolutely no idea who I am.

 Initially, I consciously decided that I would pass on attending because of the risk involved for me.
 Sharing what I deem as risks are even too personal for me to reveal, but it’s along the lines of finally stepping up to the plate and being afraid of failure, falling on my face as I step up to the plate…or possibly even being blacklisted from my own industry when they find out what I have or haven’t done.

 You see, there is a stigma about being “just a person who does voice-overs” vs. a “Voice-Over ACTOR”.
-I’ve been a “person who does voice-overs” from home for exactly ten years.
-I’ve voiced THOUSANDS of commercials and business narration jobs for HUNDREDS of clients, working tirelessly over a hot microphone… But, I have rarely given myself the credit for being a bona fide actor and I can tell you that nary a voice actor would call me one either.
+I’ve been a “person who does voice-overs” from home for many years.
+I’ve voiced THOUSANDS of commercials and business narration jobs for HUNDREDS of clients, working tirelessly over a hot microphone… But, I had rarely given myself the credit for being a bona fide actor and I can tell you that nary a voice actor would have called me one either.
 For you to be a “success” in this industry, there are certain criteria such as having an agent, being unionized, and recording National spots.
-I have none of those, except having recorded a National spot three months ago.
-Still I have worked.
+At that time I had none of those, except having recorded a National spot.
+Still, I had worked.
 A lot.
-And, I’ve created a life for myself that is extremely fulfilling.
+And, I had created a life for myself that was, and still is, extremely fulfilling.

-Will I be invisible?
+Would I be invisible?
 Possibly.
-Being a fly on the wall, is really what I’m hoping for anyway.
+Being a fly on the wall, is really what I was hoping for anyway.

 …to know the players in my industry